 Maria has 2 kids and a W-2 manufacturing income that sits comfortably within the parent-caretaker income range.
 Renewal month is October.
 DFCS runs ex parte in early August: SSA data confirms household members; Equifax wage data shows her income within the reasonable-compatibility threshold.
 All three household members remain MAGI-eligible.
 Maria receives a notice in mid-September stating coverage is renewed for another 12 months.
 No action required.
 Coverage continues seamlessly from November forward.
 A meaningful share of MAGI renewals in Georgia complete this way.

 Robert has been on ABD Medicaid for 4 years on the basis of disability.
-SSA data confirms his SSDI income, but asset verification cannot be ex parted.
+SSA data confirms his SSDI income, but his assets cannot be verified from automated data alone.
 DFCS sends a pre-populated renewal packet in mid-September (renewal month November).
 The packet requests recent bank statements, life insurance documentation, and a signed AVS authorization.
 Robert mails the packet back in early October.
-DFCS reviews his statements and determines he is over the ABD asset limit (see the current asset thresholds on the DCH Medicaid policy manual).
+DFCS reviews his statements and determines he is over the ABD asset limit, which for 2026 is $2,000 for an individual and $3,000 for a couple.
 DFCS sends a 10-day notice of pending closure for excess assets.
 Robert spends down on allowable expenses (dental work, home repairs), submits an updated bank statement, and DFCS confirms compliance.
 The renewal is approved effective November 1.

 Sandra moved in August.
 Renewal packet mailed mid-August to her old address.
 Mail returned in early September.
 DFCS runs an NCOA lookup, finds her new address, and re-mails the packet a couple of weeks later.
 Sandra receives it but loses track during a family emergency.
 Closure effective end of October.
 Sandra realizes mid-November she has no insurance card at a pharmacy.
 She calls DFCS, learns about the 90-day reconsideration window, and submits her renewal form in mid-December (within 90 days of the closure date).
-DFCS processes the renewal: Sandra remained eligible the entire interim.
-Coverage is reinstated retroactive to November 1.
-Her pharmacy claim is reprocessed and paid by Medicaid.
-No new application required, no gap in coverage.
+DFCS processes the reconsideration without a new application: Sandra remained eligible the entire interim, and her coverage is restored.

 Marcus's renewal packet was mailed in January.
 He threw it away thinking it was junk mail.
 Coverage closed effective end of February.
 Marcus realizes in mid-July he is uninsured when his son needs urgent care.
 Marcus is outside the 90-day reconsideration window (which ended in late May).
 Marcus must file a new application through Georgia Gateway.
-He is approved retroactive to the month of application (federal Medicaid law allows up to 3 months of retroactive eligibility if the applicant was otherwise eligible during those months).
+He is approved with retroactive coverage for services in or after the third month before his application month, the federal default for applications filed in 2026, if he was eligible during those months.
 His son's urgent care visit is covered, but the earlier coverage gap remains uncovered.
 The lesson: always open and act on the renewal packet, and if you miss the deadline, act within 90 days.

 Procedural vs eligibility-based termination

-This distinction determines whether you have a 90-day reconsideration window or whether you must file a new application.
+This distinction determines whether you have a 90-day reconsideration window under 42 CFR 435.916 or whether you must file a new application.

 When you receive a termination notice, read carefully.
 The notice will state the reason.
 If the reason is "failure to provide requested information," "no response to renewal," or similar wording referencing missed paperwork, you have the 90-day window.
 If the reason references an income calculation, an asset limit, or a categorical change, your remedy is to file a new application (and/or to appeal if you disagree with the eligibility finding).